 The table on the following page shows the total value of the requests for assistance, and the progress in approving funding for each of the RSCs.
-As of June 30, 2017, Funding Agreements have been negotiated with proponents of all but the most recently approved projects.
+As of September 30, 2017, Funding Agreements have been negotiated with proponents of all approved projects.